 3. Don’t worry about your children’s exposure to commercials.
 Also, when they ask you to buy them the food and toys from the commercials, do it immediately!

-4. Never watch TV with your kids, and never talk to them about what they are watching.
+4. Never watch TV with your kids, never talk to your children about what they are watching, and never watch what games they like to play on their ipads and tablets.

-6. Instead of talking and interacting with your children or letting them go outside to play, just have them watch TV instead.
+6. Instead of talking and interacting with your children or letting them go outside to play, just have them watch TV or play their ipads and tablets instead.

 How to Use Screen Time Appropriately

 1. Give up your cable subscription and be intentional about what your children watch.
-Learn about how to connect your TV to your computer here so you can access things like Netflix, Hulu, and YouTube (find else what else we watch instead of TV here).
+Learn how to connect your TV to your computer here so you can access things like Netflix, Hulu, and YouTube (find else what else we watch instead of TV here).
 And with the money you save from your cable subscription, you can buy entire seasons of your children’s favorite shows such as Dora, Blue’s Clues, Preschool Prep, The Magic School Bus and other educationally based programming!
+Not everything needs to be educational either.
+I like following my children’s interests to help them find fictional programs about dragons, adventure, or fantasy based on whatever they are interested in.

-3. Do whatever you can to limit your children’s exposure to commercials.
-If and when they do see commercials, talk to them about the persuasive techniques advertisers use to get them to buy their products.
+4. Do whatever you can to limit your children’s exposure to commercials.
+If and when your children do see commercials, talk to them about the persuasive techniques advertisers use to get them to buy their products.
+Also, don’t buy them everything they ask for.
+When children ask for things that I don’t want to buy for them, I either explain that we can’t afford it or tell them to add it to their Amazon wish list and maybe grandma and grandpa will buy it for their birthday.

 6. Allow plenty of time for talking and interacting with your children and encourage them to play outside instead of letting them sit in from of the TV all day every day.
 Saying that screen time should be banned because human interaction is better is just absurd because it’s not an either or situation.
 If we’re talking about extremes here, then would it be best for parents to have face to face time with their child for every minute of every day?
 Doesn’t that sound just as absurd as children being in front of a TV all day?
 (Well, maybe not as absurd, but still absurd.)
 Do you think that as parents you can exhibit some moderation and self control and maybe not have the only options to be no screen time or only screen time?
 Isn’t there some sort of middle ground that can be achieved without the government having to step in and tell you what to do?

 7. Encourage a balance and set limits if you have to.
 I used to have this vision that I would let our kids have as much screen time as they want, and they would choose to have a balance…but that was not the case!
-I have since implemented some rules like: 1) While eating, they can only watch something educational 2) They have to do three activities (playing with legos, coloring, playing imagination games, etc.) before having choice time (watching TV, playing video games, playing ipads) 3) The limits I set on how long choice time is depends on what I need to get done.
-Also, if they did three quick activities, I might say that they have to have an educational choice like one of these educational apps.
+I have since implemented some rules like: 1) While eating, they can only watch something educational 2) Before having choice time (during the summer and on weekends) they have to get dressed, eat breakfast, brush their teeth, make their bed, do something creative, play outside, and do a chore before having choice time.
+3) The limits I set on how long choice time is depends on what I need to get done.

 The main point here is that it’s all about moderation.
 As parents, we have to moderate a lot of things in the lives of our children.
 There aren’t always (or ever?) times when things are just black and white.
 It is our job to sift through the gray and find things that work best for us, our family, our lives, and our children.
 So take the time to do the research yourself, see what works for your family through trial and error, but don’t blindly accept the fate doled out to you by some institution who only sees things in black and white.